-Arch Biopartners Inc., formerly "Foccini International Inc" prior to May 3, 2010, is incorporated under the Business Corporation Act (Ontario) and received continuance under the Canadian Business Corporations Act in 2003.
-On May 7, 2010, the Company was restructured into a biotechnology firm following a reverse take over transaction( "RTO") involving three private Canadian biotechnology firms: Arch Biotech Inc, Arch Biophysics Ltd (Formerly "1495628 Alberta Ltd") and Arch Cancer Therapeutics Ltd (formerly "1502440 Alberta Ltd"), collectively, the "Acquisitions".
+Arch Biopartners Inc. is incorporated under the Business Corporation Act (Ontario) and received continuance under the Canadian Business Corporations Act in 2003.
+On May 7, 2010, the Company was restructured into a biotechnology firm following a reverse take over transaction ("RTO") involving three private Canadian biotechnology firms: Arch Biotech Inc, Arch Biophysics Ltd (Formerly "1495628 Alberta Ltd") and Arch Cancer Therapeutics Ltd (formerly "1502440 Alberta Ltd"), collectively, the "Acquisitions".
 These companies continue to operate as separate, 100% owned subsidiaries of the Company.

 Concurrent with the RTO, the Company also completed a non-brokered private placement of \$700,000 by issuing 1,400,000 common shares in the capital of the Company ("Common Shares") at \$0.50 per Common Share (the "Private Placement").
-Please see ITEM - 6 "Liquidity" and ITEM 9 "Transactions with Related Parties" found below for more information on the Private Placement.
+Please see ITEM -6 "Liquidity" and ITEM 9 "Transactions with Related Parties" found below for more information on the Private Placement.